artemkv/artemkv.github.io/cryptocurrencies.md

 - This is NOT the way Bitcoin works
 - Bitcoin has a concept of a coin
 - Coins are not the same, each coin can have different nominal.
 E.g. you can have 1BTC coin, 3BTC, 5BTC coin etc.
-- When spending, you are refering to a specific coin
+- When spending, you are referring to a specific coin
 - Coin can only be be spent once
 - You cannot spend part of a coin, when spent, the whole coin is consumed, it splits and creates new coins
 - So if you want to spend 4BTC coin, one option is to simply use 4BTC coin